 ECE students who are currently on academic probation are limited to taking a maximum of 15 credits per semester.
-University policies and information on academic probation can be found in the University Regulations.
+University policies and information on academic probation can be found in the University Regulations as well as on our scholastic deficiency page.
 Students on academic probation are also not permitted to enroll in the internship course, ECE 47000.

 Calculator Policy for ECE Undergraduate Exams

 Effective beginning in January 2015, the only calculator permitted for exams in ECE undergraduate courses (those at the 10000 – 40000 level) will be the Texas Instruments TI-30X IIS scientific calculator.
 This is an inexpensive calculator with a 2-line display, a fraction feature, one or two-variable statistics, simple conversions, and basic scientific & trigonometric functions.
 Students are encouraged to familiarize themselves with the use of this calculator well in advance of any exam.
 Of course, instructors can still choose to not allow calculators on their exams.
 This policy addresses the potential for academic dishonesty given the features of many advanced calculators (programmability, large memory capacity, wireless communication, etc.), thus ensuring the integrity of the exam.
 In addition, a common calculator provides a fair and uniform exam experience for all students.

 Instructors are expected to establish and clearly communicate in the course syllabus attendance policies relevant to individual courses.
 Students should also review the general University information for class attendance and absence reporting.

 Current Purdue students who wish to CODO in to ECE should review the ECE CODO guidelines.

 ECE Course Section Changes

 Section changes for ECE courses may only be made during the 1st week of the semester.